4 Outstanding Saigon Craft Breweries in District 1 You Shouldn’t Miss

 Daily: 11 a.m.-12 a.m.

 2016 was a good year partly because Heart of Darkness came along.
 The taproom is dark, moody and serves up plenty of core beers and one-off specials.
 One can get a tasting flight of four or six beers but take note that each portion seems to be larger than usual (around 8 ounces).
-There’s food, including packets of pork jerky infused with their chilli pilsner, and live music on weekends too.
-My picks of the core range are the fruity Dream Alone pale ale and the Director’s cacao nib porter.
+There’s food, including packets of pork jerky infused with their chili pilsner, and live music on weekends too.
+My picks of the core range are the fruity Dream Alone pale ale, brewed solely with Mosaic hops, and the Director’s cacao nib porter.
+The good news for 2019 is that they now have a taproom in Singapore!

 144 Pasteur, Phường Bến Nghé